wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/mass-transfer-transaction.md

-# Mass transfer transaction
+# Mass Transfer Transaction

-A **mass transfer transaction** is a [transaction](/en/blockchain/transaction/) that transfers a certain amount of [token](/en/blockchain/token/) from one [account](/en/blockchain/account/) to several accounts simultaneously.
+Mass transfer transaction transfers a [token](/en/blockchain/token/) to several accounts, from 1 to 100.

-A mass transfer transaction contains from 1 to 100 transfers inclusive.
-The number of tokens to be transferred and the address of the recipient are specified for each transfer individually.
+## Fee

+The minimum fee for a mass transfer transaction is 0.001 + 0.0005 × N WAVES, in case of transfer a [smart asset](/en/blockchain/token/smart-asset) 0.005  + 0.0005 × N WAVES, where N is the number of recipients.
+The fee value is rounded up to the thousandths.

+If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.

 ## JSON Representation